Physsionist/deep_architecture/README.md

 > *Rationale:* Deeper neural networks are more difficult to train.
 Residual learning can help ease the training of networks that are substantially deeper than those used previously.
 In residual learning, the layers in a CNN are reformulated as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions.
 Empirical evidence suggests that these residual networks are easier to optimize, and can gain accuracy from considerably increased depth.

+1. Partially Frozen Layers
+This technique, as obvious as it may sound is to cut down on the computational time for training while losing not much on the accuracy side.

+Techniques like DropOut and Stochastic depth have already demonstrated how to efficiently train the networks without the need to train every layer.

+Freezing a layer, too, is a technique to accelerate neural network training by progressively freezing hidden layers.

+2. Fine-tuned

+3. ResNet from scratch (training took too long)

 ### Training Procedure

+Fix Class Imblance by changing the loss function

 Cyclic Learning Rate